nerves-project/nerves/docs/Systems.md

 3. After `make busybox-menuconfig`:

-    Unfortunately, there's not currently an easy way to save a busybox defconfig.
+    Unfortunately, there's not currently an easy way to save a BusyBox defconfig.
-    What you have to do instead is save the full busybox config and configure it to be included in your `nerves_defconfig`.
+    What you have to do instead is save the full BusyBox config and configure it to be included in your `nerves_defconfig`.

     Assuming you're using the Nerves System Shell via Docker on a non-Linux host